rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 x: 1
 ```

-Uhm and I will not show the LLVM IR this time because it's nearly unreadable.
-That's why we use a compiler in the first place, right?

-Anyway, as a final example, let's see what happens if we write invalid code:
+As a final example, let's see what happens if we write invalid code:

 ```arnoldc
 IT'S SHOWTIME